Category Archives: Server

 Cluster Servers

-This approach allows us to handle most of our workloads on the high-capacity server, have the advantages of HA availability, and move workloads to the smaller servers to prevent downtime during maintenance activities.
+This approach allows us to handle most of our workloads on the high-capacity server, leverage HA availability, and move workloads to the smaller servers to prevent downtime during maintenance.

 Server Networking Configuration